-All across the world, we are focused on staying well and maintaining our health during this unprecedented time with the fight against the spread of the Corona Virus.
+All across the world, we are focused on staying well and maintaining our health during this unprecedented time with the fight against the spread of the COVID.

 Many of us are feeling isolated and concerned about missing family, friends, work, school and other important aspects of our daily lives as we focus on staying healthy and keep others healthy too by practicing social-distancing.